 Required courses for all Cutting Edge students are the Resource Seminar, Safety in the Community, and Friends, Dating, and Your Place in a Diverse Community.
 As well as the required Cutting Edge courses, students have the option to enroll in general Edgewood College courses.

 Practicums and internships are focused to build skills that lead to employment.
 Participating students are supervised and receive immediate feedback on attendance, compliance with work procedures, customer service, and professionalism.
 To place a high importance on learning employment skills, the first internship students experience is the Sonderegger Coffee Cart.

-Please do not complete the Edgewood College undergraduate application.
-In the beginning of September, each year we accept the first 20 completed applications.
-Those 20 candidates will be interviewed by our Selection Committee.
-In late January, the Selection Committee will begin interviewing candidates.
-Candidate selection is not based on the student's disability, but rather on the student's level of motivation to attend college and their ability to serve as ambassadors of the Cutting-Edge program.
-In mid-April, the Selection Committee will notify accepted candidates.
+Please complete the Edgewood College undergraduate application at https://www.edgewood.edu/Apply/Undergraduate.
+When completing the application, please be sure to select "Cutting Edge" under Enrollment Classification.
+This Candidate selection is not based on the student's disability, but rather on the student's level of motivation to attend college and their ability to serve as an ambassador for the Cutting Edge program.

 Please submit all materials to:

 1000 Edgewood College Drive

 Madison, WI 53711